 Subnets

-A subnet is a range of private IP addresses within a Virtual Private Cloud (VPC).
+A subnet is a set of globally routable IPv6 addresses and a range of IPv4 addresses within a Virtual Private Cloud (VPC).
 Subnets provide the IP addressing scheme for resources in your VPC, enabling VM-to-VM communication within the same network.

 Default subnet configuration

-Each VPC in evroc has one subnet per availability zone.
-These subnets are created automatically and each has its own IP address range:
+Each default VPC in evroc has one subnet per availability zone.
+These subnets are created automatically and each is dynamically asigned a /64 globally routable IPv6 CIDR block, and has its own IPv4 address range:

-Each subnet provides 252 usable private IPv4 addresses for VMs (4 addresses are reserved for the network address, default gateway, broadcast address, and one additional system address).
+Each default subnet provides 252 usable private IPv4 addresses for VMs (4 addresses are reserved for the network address, default gateway, broadcast address, and one additional system address), and a /64 IPv6 CIDR block containing 2^64 (18.4 quintillion) addresses.

 Zonal scope